AP-LS Grants in Aid for Students

 AP-LS does not pay indirect costs to the institution or University.

-Electronic submissions should be submitted via email to the committee chair, Dr. Stephanie Penney.
+Electronic submissions should be submitted via email to the Grants-in-Aid Committee chair.